 The video games market is a global goliath, and despite a small downturn in 2022, the year is still looking pretty successful: by December it is predicted that there will be more than 2.9 billion players worldwide and the market is looking set to generate a revenue in the region of $176 billion.
 Not at all bad for an industry which only achieved mainstream popularity in the last 20 years.

-One of the reasons why the gaming industry is so successful is the amount of money developers pour into analysis.
-From jumping on hot trends to tracking the long-term evolution of series like Assassin’s Creed, Call of Duty, and Need for Speed, by analysing how and why gamers play, studios can produce exactly the type of games to fit their needs.
+One of the reasons why the gaming industry is so successful is the number of money developers pour into the analysis.
+From jumping on hot trends to tracking the long-term evolution of series like Assassin’s Creed, Call of Duty, and Need for Speed, by analyzing how and why gamers play, studios can produce exactly the type of games to fit their needs.

-Over the past 45 years the way people play video games has changed massively.
-Previously only available in arcades on specialist machines, they made their way into the home via consoles and PCs, and now we take our games with us everywhere thanks to smartphone technology.
+Over the past 45 years, the way people play video games has changed massively.
+Previously only available in arcades on specialist machines, they made their way home via consoles and PCs.
+Now we take our games with us everywhere, thanks to smartphone technology.

 As a result, the kind of games on offer have also evolved.
 Arcade-style shooters and platformers gave way to massive open worlds and epic storylines, and now casual games dominate the marketplace.

 But through all this change, people’s motivations for playing have remained fairly constant.
 So, what makes someone choose to play a video game?

 Probably the number one reason why anyone picks up a game, the opportunity to escape into another world, even if for a few minutes, is a crucial way to leave behind any stresses and problems in everyday life.

 Video games instantly transport the player to another world with different problems – but these are not only more obvious and easier to solve, but you also often get achievements and rewards for doing so!
 This sense of achievement and reward releases chemicals from the brain that help to relax and reinvigorate, as well as make you feel good.